Supergirl, protégé of Metropolis magnate Lex Luthor and JLA member, trusts far too easily.

 - Defied by Supergirl, who flew to Gotham to help whether Batgirl liked or not.

-- Talking to the Dead: In the second-to-last scene, Kara kneels in front of Kal's grave and mutters she hopes that he'll like that place.
+- Talking to the Dead: In the second-to-last scene, Kara kneels in front of Kal's grave and mutters she hopes that he'll like that spot she picked out for him.

 - There Was a Door: Supergirl breaks through several ceilings when she goes after Luthor.